 Before the guns go off, The duel unfolds over ten steps.
 In between them are the crucial moments that brought the duellists, their seconds and the judge to this fateful encounter.
 Five flashbacks play out in reverse, a journey that starts with the throwing of the gauntlet and ends with the close kinship that once bound the protagonists.

 This backstory is woven on the spur of the moment, without a script, like an old play from Commedia dell’Arte.

 |Roles:||5.
 No gender suggestions.|

-The duel follows strict rules, but the matter of honour is invented by the players.
+The duel follows strict rules, but players invent the matter of honour to be settled.

 |Leitmotiv:||Honour, the meaning of nobility, Ancien Régime, Republic of Venice, Commedia dell’Arte.|

 Mask of the Magnifico